Josh Naylor Player Props: Guardians vs. Cubs

 Josh Naylor At The Plate

-- Among the qualifying hitters in baseball, he ranks 11th in batting average, 66th in on-base percentage, and 39th in slugging.
+- Among qualifying hitters, he ranks 12th in batting average, while his on-base percentage ranks 65th and he is 41st in slugging.

-- Naylor enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .364 with one homer.
+- Naylor will look to extend his six-game hitting streak.
+He's batting .364 with one homer in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.